ryanrudolfoba/SteamDeck-Clover-dualboot/README.md

 baldsealion has created a Youtube video tutorial <a href="https://www.youtube.com/watch?v=112Bw7GMqJI">here</a>.
 This is a good supplement for the instructions in this github.
 </details>

-## What's New (as of April 23 2023)
+## What's New (as of May 19 2023)
+1. bugfix - fixed the issue where it shows duplicate Windows icon when Windows is installed on sdcard / external SSD.
+2. Clover Toolbox - a simple GUI to toggle settings
+3. added desktop shortcut to easily access Clover Toolbox
+4. added several Linux distros - CentOS, Debian, Manjaro

+<details>
+<summary><b>Old Changelog</b></summary>
+<p><b>April 23 2023</b><br>
 1. added new themes - Apocalypse, Crystal, Gothic, Rick and Morty.
 2. re-write the inject systemd service on the other rootfs.
 3. added custom splash screen when booting Windows from the internal SSD.
-4. add Clover Boot Manager Service status as non-Steam game to easily check the systemd service from within Game Mode.
+4. add Clover Boot Manager Service status as non-Steam game to easily check the systemd service from within Game Mode.<br></p>

-<details>
-<summary><b>Old Changelog</b></summary>
 <p><b>March 31 2023</b><br>
 1. have a simple menu during install to select which OS will be the default in the Clover GUI boot menu.<br>
 2. implement systemd service / inject systemd service on the other rootfs.<br></p>